 The process to become a volunteer mentor includes the successful completion of our online application, a phone interview and completion of virtual training materials.
 Mentors are connected to new families on an on-going basis and are matched based on location, experiences, personalities and mentee preferences.

 Potential mentors must be willing to be "on call" for service as a need with a new family arises.
 Mentors can expect to put in approximately two to five hours a month for at least 3 months communicating with their mentee(s), managing encounters and reporting to debra of America.

 - Parent, grandparent or primary caretaker of a person with EB who is at least 3 years old.

-- Commitment of at least 1 year of service.
+- Commitment of at least 1 year to be on call for service

 - A good listener and have the ability to offer support, hope and encouragement while assisting the parent (mentee) in identifying their own coping style, self-care and communication strategies